Theodoros Karapanagiotidis

 Cite

 (2024).
-Mapping patterns of thought onto brain activity during movie-watching. bioRxiv.
+Mapping patterns of thought onto brain activity during movie-watching. eLife.

 Cite